front-end-foundations/redesign-classone/readme.md

 `<input>` attributes:

 - `name` - Specifies the name of an `<input>` element used to reference form data after a form is submitted
-- `type` - the [most complex](https://www.w3schools.com/tags/att_input_type.asp) attribute, determines the nature of the input
+- `type` - the [type](https://www.w3schools.com/tags/att_input_type.asp) attribute determines the nature of the input
-- `required` - works with native HTML5 validation
+- `required` - the data is requred, works with native HTML5 validation
 - `placeholder` - the text the user sees before typing

 Additional input attributes we will be using: